 If you already have a hard time manipulating multiple pieces of information, listening to music could make this process even more challenging.

 It can lower reading comprehension

-Certain types of music, including fast music, loud music, and music with lyrics, can make it harder to understand and absorb reading material.
+Certain types of music — including music with lyrics and instrumental music that is fast and loud — can make it harder to understand and absorb reading material.

 Whether you’re looking at an evening of Victorian literature or some one-on-one time with your biology textbook, soft classical music with a slow tempo may be a better choice.